backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/Lambda Configuration & Deployments.md

 	- ![[attachments/Pasted image 20220524161029.png]]
 - Aliases enable *stable configuration of our event triggers/destinations*
 - Aliases *have their own ARNs*
+	- So this means with aliases we can have a *static ARNs which always points to the latest version*.

 > [!caution] Aliases **cannot reference aliases**